ashdam/ffxiv-corpus-en/docs/sheets.md

 ## Help and interface

-    HowTo                       261 tutorial titles
+    HowTo                       tutorial titles
     HowToPage                   the tutorial bodies.
-Columns 4, 5 and 6 are the mouse, keyboard and gamepad variants; each row fills exactly one HowToCategory               the 16 tab headings
+Columns 4, 5 and 6 are the mouse, keyboard and gamepad variants; each row fills one of them HowToCategory               the tab headings
     DescriptionString           the guide a content window opens: Occult Crescent, Frontline, mahjong, housing, New Game+
-    Description                 those guides' window titles
-    Addon, AddonTransient       the interface itself — buttons, window titles, «Requirements» EventItemHelp               help for event items
+    Description                 the window titles of those guides Addon, AddonTransient       the interface: buttons, window titles, «Requirements» EventItemHelp               help for event items
     GuidePageString             the job gauge guide
     ContentsTutorialPage        content briefings: Bozja, variant dungeons, Island Sanctuary EventTutorialPage           event and minigame tutorials
     MultipleHelpString          the multi-page help windows

-In every help family the header sheet is structure and carries no text; the text is in the `…Page`/`…String` sheet. `Tutorial`, `Guide`, `GuidePage`, `InstanceContentGuide`, `ScenarioTreeTips` and `LoadingTips` have zero string columns. `LoadingTipsSub` has one and 251 rows, all empty.
+In every help family, the header sheet is structure and has no text.
+The text is in the `…Page` or `…String` sheet.

 ## Finding things

-A line's `gameKey` names its sheet and row, `Addon#1572`, so a search for the English text across `corpus/` says where the game holds it.
+A line's `gameKey` names its sheet and row, `Addon#1572`.
+A search for the English text across `corpus/` says where the game holds it.
 Text the corpus does not carry lives in a sheet nobody has extracted; ask for it rather than guess.